Important: These Rules are supplemental to any posted Challenge-specific ones. Those are normally posted on the current Challenge web page.

 - During production, abide by all local laws and ordinances.

 - Film Rating: Please use good taste.
-Keep content to “PG-13” use swear words sparingly and where appropriate for the film’s content.
+Keep content to “PG-13” use swear words sparingly and where appropriate for the film’s story.
 No nudity.
 No more than 3 “F* bombs”!
 We normally have a general audience in the theater, keep it so the whole family can enjoy the screening.

 - Failure to provide the film according to the technical Challenge rules and specifications will cause a one, or more, point deduction to the offending award categories for each infraction (adherence to genre, missing required slates, wrong naming convention, sound issues, wrong format provided).